informatixinc/Cal-Notify/README.md

 Our code flow illustrating application layers and technologies used is indicated below; our software architecture which
 illustrates code flow can be found [here]().

+###Adherence to the US Digital Services Playbook
+We followed all of the applicable Playbook plays.
+Our agile human centered approach incorporates the application development aspects of the U.S. Digital Services Playbook.
+Details can be found [here]().

 ###Informatix' ADPQ Team
 >a.Assign one (1) team leader
 Caroline Brown-Pierce was selected to lead our team as Product Manager and Product Owner.
 She was accountable and responsibility for the quality of Informatix’ prototype.

 >b.Assembled a multidisciplinary and collaborative team We assembled a [team] of experienced and creative professionals from eleven of the labor categories identified in the RFI:
 1. Product Manager: Caroline Brown-Pierce
 2. Technical Architect: Paul Ortiz
 3. Delivery Manager: Lesa Jones
 4. Visual Designer: Mario Ruiz
 5. Interaction Design/User Researcher/Usability Tester:  Stephanie Jones
 6. Writer/Content Designer/ Content Strategist:  Karen Wagoner
 7. Front End Web Developer: Sean Kammerich
 8. Backend Web Developers: Nirali Tank
 9. DevOps Engineer: Paul Ortiz
 10. Security Engineer: Sean Kammerich
 11. Business Analysts:  Ian Toner, Luis Pelayo, Yulia Vydra